-Stipend of $500 each week ($5,000 for 10 weeks) payable every two weeks, and transportation expenses for one round trip between the student’s current or home address and the assigned federal research facility (with some limitations).
+Stipend of $600 per week for undergraduates and $700 per week for graduate students during the 10-week internship period and transportation expenses for one round trip between the student’s current or home address and the assigned federal research facility (with some limitations).

 To be considered you must:

 - Be at least 18 years of age at the start of the internship period

 - Be enrolled full-time as an undergraduate or graduate student at a U.S. accredited college or university as of the application deadline

 - Have a cumulative GPA of 3.30 or higher on a 4.00 scale averaged over all U.S. postsecondary institutions

 - Be majoring in a science, technology, engineering, or mathematics field with interest in the Department’s research areas